khanji0/khanji0/README.md

 ---
 - 👀 I’m interested in harnessing the potential of data to simplify processes and create impactful solutions
-- 😄 I enjoy Machine Learning and building recommendation systems
+- 😄 I enjoy Machine Learning and Deep learning
-- ✨ I have contributed to several scientific research papers, which can be found on my resume
 - 👨‍💻 Previously, I worked as an AI research intern at Mayo Clinic
 - ⚽️ Outside of academics, I enjoy playing soccer and traveling